sator-arepo-tenet-opera-rotas/s_lime/README.md

-micro_mkLinux is not a traditional distribution but a toolkit to create your own customized system.
+micro_mkLinux is not a traditional distribution but a toolkit to create your own customised system.
 It offers not only flexibility, small footprint but a very recent kernel and set of applications making it ideal for custom system, appliances as well as to learn Linux specially on the micro-kernel or BIOS level